Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Matrices.typ

 	  (1 dot 0 - 1 dot 2) + (2 dot 2 - 3 dot 1) =
 	  0 - 2 + 4 - 3 = -1 $
 ]

-A matrix whose determinant is equal to $0$ is called a *singular matrix*.

-#theorem[
-	A matrix is invertible if and only if it's not singular.
-] <Invertible-matrices-not-null-determinant>
-// #proof[
-// To be added
-// ]

-#theorem[
-	A matrix is invertible if and only if the set of its rows/columns forms a linearly independent set.
-] <Linearly-independent-set-not-null-determinant>
-// #proof[
-// To be added
-// ]

 #theorem[
 	The determinant of a triangular matrix is equal to the product of the